hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 ### Level of Safety

-Jet stores the snapshots into Hazelcast `IMap`s, which means that the mechanism is at most as safe as the `IMap` itself. `IMap` is a replicated in-memory data structure, storing each key-value pair on a configurable number of cluster members.
+Jet stores the snapshots into Hazelcast `IMap`s, which means that you don't have to install any other system for it to work.
+It also means that the mechanism is at most as safe as the `IMap` itself so it is important to configure its level of safety. `IMap` is a replicated in-memory data structure, storing each key-value pair on a configurable number of cluster members.
 By default it will store one master value plus one backup, resulting in a system that tolerates the failure of a single member at a time.
 You can tweak this setting when starting Jet, for example increase the backup count to two:

 ```java
 JetConfig config = new JetConfig();